Myanmar: So that everyone in the village has enough to eat

 Learning together

-In a training centre, they are now tinkering, trying out, testing, exchanging ideas and, above all, learning: all with the aim of having something to eat tomorrow.
-The focus is on the idea of growing rice, mustard, potatoes, peppers, cucumbers, pumpkins and other vegetables for their own use.
+In a training centre, they are now tinkering, trying out, testing and, above all, learning: all with the aim of having something to eat tomorrow.
+At the centre is the idea of growing rice, mustard, potatoes, peppers, cucumbers, pumpkins and other vegetables for their own use.

 Own seeds create independence

 The key here is the right seed.
 Local, traditional seeds can withstand the challenges of climate change.
-This knowledge was suppressed and forgotten.
-People are now realising the value of local seeds and their traditional practices.
+This knowledge has hardly been taken into account in the export economy.
+People are now realising the value of their traditional practices.
 With success: families are beginning to produce their own seeds and exchange them with each other.

 Prospects of staying

-Working together and achieving success strengthens the sense of community and gives young people in particular a perspective who would otherwise be recruited by the military or leave their families due to hopelessness to seek their fortune elsewhere.
+Working together and achieving success strengthens the sense of community and gives young people a perspective.
+Otherwise they would be recruited by the military or leave their families due to hopelessness.
 This is the only way Myanmar has a chance of a future.

 This is what our joint success looks like